MZanggl/flooent/README.md

 </small>

-The contraints that apply to flooent strings and numbers are the same that apply to when you new up a native string/number using new (`new String('')`) and is just how JavaScript works.
+The contraints that apply to flooent strings are the same that apply to when you new up a native string using new (`new String('')`) and is just how JavaScript works.

 For one, the type will be `object` instead of `string`.